AdobeDocs/experience-manager-65.nl-NL/help/assets/metadata-profiles.md

 ### Metagegevensprofielen toepassen op specifieke mappen {#applying-metadata-profiles-to-specific-folders}

-U kunt een metagegevensprofiel toepassen op een map vanuit het menu **[!UICONTROL Gereedschappen]** of vanuit **[!UICONTROL Eigenschappen]** in de map.
-In deze sectie wordt beschreven hoe u op beide manieren metagegevensprofielen kunt toepassen op mappen.
+You can apply a metadata profile to a folder from within the **[!UICONTROL Tools]** menu or if you are in the folder, from **[!UICONTROL Properties]**.
+In deze sectie wordt beschreven hoe u op beide manieren metadataprofielen kunt toepassen op mappen.

 Mappen waaraan al een profiel is toegewezen, worden aangegeven door de naam van het profiel direct onder de mapnaam weer te geven.